cogentcore/cogent/README.md

 Hence, the need for *gide*, which features:

-* Pure opensource Go (golang) implementation, built on top of brand new, very clean, lightweight, fast cross-platform GUI framework: GoGi (https://github.com/goki/gi).
+* Pure opensource Go (golang) implementation, built on top of brand new, very clean, lightweight, fast cross-platform GUI framework: [GoGi](https://github.com/goki/gi).

 * Designed from the ground up to handle a very wide range of use-cases, from core coding to scientific computing to writing documents, etc.